Could the high-mass black holes from gravitational-wave observations be explained by lensing?: Methods

 The number of detectable BBH mergers is sensitive to the distribution of source mass and the merger rate, making it a useful probe for constraining the parameters $A_1$ and $t_h$.
 We simulate the number of BBH mergers in each observing scenario,

 where $T_{\mathrm{obs}}$ is the observation time, $R(z; A_1, t_h)$ is given by Eq.~\eqref{eq:rate-of-mergers}, $dV_c/dz$ is the differential comoving volume, while the factor $1/(1+z)$ is due to the cosmological time dilation.
 The redshift distribution of the mergers is given by the integrand of Eq.~\eqref{eq:num_bbh_mergers}.
-Then, using the lensing scheme in Sec.~\ref{subsec: lensing_scheme}, the number of detectable events is computed (events crossing an SNR threshold of 8 and which arrive within O1, O2, or O3 runs).
+Then, using the lensing scheme in Sec.~\ref{subsec: lensing_scheme}, the number of detectable events is computed (events crossing an optimal SNR threshold of 8 and which arrive within O1, O2, or O3 runs\footnote{Note that the detectability condition used in actual searches is much more complex, due to the non-Gaussian tails in the data.
+However, the Poisson uncertainties on the number of detectable events that we consider takes care of this difference.}).
 Detectable events from different observing runs are summed to obtain the total expected number of detectable events, $\Lambda(A_1, t_h)$.
 We assume the detection of GW events as a Poisson process with mean $\Lambda$.
 We compare the predicted value of $\Lambda(A_1, t_h)$ with $3\sigma$ lower/upper bounds on $\Lambda$ estimated from the actual number of observed events ($N_\mathrm{det} = 83$) in the LVK runs~(see Appendix~\ref{appendix:detectable_events_and _strongly_lensed_pairs_thresholds}).
 This allows us to constrain the values of $A_1$ and $t_h$ so that the number of detectable BBH mergers predicted by the model is consistent with the observations.